La Maldición de La Malinche

 Everything was already over

-And in that mistake we gave away
+And in that error we deliver

 The greatness of the past

-And in that mistake we remained
+And in that error we remain

 The curse remained with us

-Of offering to the foreigner
+To give to the foreigner

-Our faith, our culture,
+Our faith, our culture

 Our bread, our money

-And we keep on exchanging
+And we keep changing them

 Gold for glass beads

-And we give away our riches
+And we give our riches

-For their shiny mirrors
+For its shiny mirrors

-And we open our homes to them
+And we opened the house to them

-And call them friends
+And we call them friends

-But if a tired Indian arrives
+But if he arrives tired

-From walking the mountains
+An Indian walking the mountains

-We humiliate him and see him
+We humiliate him and we see it

-As a stranger in his own land
+As a stranger in his land

 You, hypocrite who shows yourself